 In this first set of experiments, we investigate the quality of the multicast tree generated by each heuristic and their computation requirement.
 This was done by measuring for an arriving group the cost of the tree and the actual execution time to generate the tree under each heuristic.
-All simulations were running on a SUN SPARCstation-10, and the codes for all the simulated algorithms were not optimized for speed.
+All simulations were running on a SUN SPARCstation-10.
 For each run, the cost of a link is the amount of bandwidth reserved on the link for some background traffic.
 This reserved bandwidth is a random variable uniformly distributed between B{min} and B{max} .
 We set B{min} to 10 Mbps and B{max} to 120 Mbps.
 The difference between B{min} and B{max} reflects the asymmetry of the link loads when the multicast group arrives.
 The group members are also randomly selected.
 We obtain results for different network sizes, multicast group sizes and different delay bounds.
 For a specific network/group configuration, each algorithm is executed.
 This was repeated until confidence intervals of less than 5% (using 95% confidence level) were achieved for all measured quantities.

-Figure 4 shows the tree cost and the execution time for varying network size.
+Figure 5 shows the tree cost and the execution time for varying network size.
 For clarity, execution times are shown in log-scale.
-We fix the group size at 10, and we choose a stringent delay bound of 30 ms. Figure 4(a) shows that as the size of the network increases from 20 nodes to 100 nodes, the difference between the sub-optimal BSMA heuristic and other heuristics becomes larger.
+We fix the group size at 10, and we choose a stringent delay bound of 30 ms. Figure 5(a) shows that as the size of the network increases from 20 nodes to 100 nodes, the difference between the sub-optimal BSMA heuristic and other heuristics becomes larger.
 CAO always yields the closest tree cost to that of BSMA.
 The remaining three heuristics perform very close to each other (less than 4%); CKMB has relatively lower tree cost, followed closely by KPP then QDMR.
-Figure 4(b) shows that BSMA and KPP are the most computationally expensive algorithms.
-QDMR is the fastest algorithm, followed by CKMB,
+Figure 5(b) shows that BSMA and KPP are the most computationally expensive algorithms.
+QDMR is the fastest algorithm, followed by CKMB, then CAO.
+QDMR is orders of magnitude faster than all other algorithms.